MicrosoftDocs/MIMDocs/MIMDocs/pam/step-3-prepare-pam-server.md

     Make sure that the **CompatibilityLevel** variable is set to *14*.
 If it returns *15*, then the site collection was not created for the 2010 experience version; delete the site collection and recreate it.

 2. Run the following PowerShell commands in the **SharePoint 2013 Management Shell**.
-This will Disable SharePoint server-side viewstate, and the SharePoint task *Health Analysis Job (Hourly, Microsoft SharePoint Foundation Timer, All Servers*.
+This will isable SharePoint server-side viewstate, and the SharePoint task **Health Analysis Job (Hourly, Microsoft SharePoint Foundation Timer, All Servers)**.

     ```
     $contentService = [Microsoft.SharePoint.Administration.SPWebService]::ContentService;